sreynen/misc/project/btsync-webui.md

 -----description

-[BitTorrent Sync](http://www.bittorrent.com/sync) is a distributed alternative to Dropbox.
+[BitTorrent Sync](http://www.bittorrent.com/sync) (BTSync) is a distributed alternative to Dropbox.
 There's no central server needed, which means no one to pay and no central point of failure, but also someone needs to have a seed online when you want to sync.

 So ... that all seems a lot like how Git compares to centralized version control systems like SVN or CVS.
 This project would b to make something like GitHub or <a href="http://gitolite.com/">gitolite</a> for BTSync.
 This would be a web interface you could use as a central server for your BTSync directories.